15 Ways To Get To Know Your Neighbors

 5. Suggest having a girls’ night out or a luncheon to get to know each other.

 6. If you see a garage door open that is usually not open (at night)….knock on the door of that home or call them if you know their phone number.
-I am sure they will be thankful to know it was open.
+I am sure they will be thankful to know it was open and that someone is looking out for them.

-7. Plan a “Clean up our street”….let your neighbors know about neighbors who could use a little help.
-They might be old and hesitant to ask for help.
+7. Plan a “Clean up our street” and tell your neighbors about fellow neighbors who could use a little help.
+They might be older, disabled, sickly, and hesitant to ask for help.

-9. If you feel comfortable, ask neighbors for family members’ phone numbers you can contact in case of an emergency.
-Let them know of any special talents/skills you have that might come in handy.
+9. If you feel comfortable, ask neighbors for family members’ phone numbers you can contact in an emergency.
+Let them know of any unique talents/skills you have that might be useful.

 10. Have you ever thought about a block party?
-Suggest a park or area close by so people can exchange ideas about what you have available to help each other survive a disaster.
+Suggest a park or area nearby so people can exchange ideas about what you have available to help each other survive a disaster.
 Some people have no idea they should store water, food, etc.

-11. Get a dog….it is wonderful to take a dog out walking and meet neighbors.
+11. Get a dog….it is beautiful to take a dog out walking and meet neighbors or to walk dogs together.

-12. If you make bread take a loaf to a neighbor.
+12. If you make bread, take a loaf to a neighbor you haven’t met or who just moved in.
 Exchange phone numbers so you have someone you can contact if help is needed in a real emergency or disaster.

-13. Have a barbecue in the front yard and send notes around to neighbors to bring a dish and their own meat of choice.
-Chairs are welcome too!
+13. Have a barbecue in the front yard and send notes to neighbors to bring a dish and their meat of choice.
+Chairs are welcome, too!
+Our neighborhood has a “Treats in the Street” get-together twice a month during the summer.

 14. Spend more time in the front yard, porch, deck, or balcony.
 Say hi to those who pass by on foot, riding their bike, etc.

-15. Make a jar of jam and deliver it to neighbors with your name and contact information on an attached tag.
-Indicate you are available in case they need help.
+15. Make a jar of homemade jam and deliver it to neighbors with your name and contact information on an attached tag.
+Indicate you are available if they need help.

 15 Reasons To Know Your Neighbors:

-1. If you feel comfortable giving them a key is a great convenience for several reasons, like if you get locked out.
+1. If you feel comfortable, giving them a key is a great convenience, like if you get locked out.

 2. They can watch your home for unusual activities.